Neo4j Graph Algorithms

 Similarity - these algorithms help calculate the similarity of nodes

-Link Prediction - these algorithms determine the closeness of pairs of nodes
+Topological link prediction - these algorithms determine the closeness of pairs of nodes

 Node Embeddings - these algorithms compute vector representations of nodes in a graph.